hero media

 The facilities at the Hyatt Regency are designed to promote guest comfort, health, and wellness.
 On-site you’ll find a 24-hour fitness centre with cardio and strength training equipment including Peloton bikes.

 Those who have come off a long-haul flight or are in need of R&R can head to Nabea Spa on level one.
 The spa menu offers a range of treatments aimed to relieve stress, enhance skin health, and provide a deeply soothing experience tailored to individual needs.
-For the ultimate indulgence, book the two-hour Australian Discovery package which includes a personalised body exfoliation, relaxing aroma massage, warm nourishing wrap, and facial.
+For the ultimate indulgence, book the Sensorial Escape by Sothys treatment – a 110-minute body exfoliation, personalised relaxing aroma massage and warm nourishing body wrap – before a relaxing session in the new infrared sauna.

 For business travellers, there are 4,000 square metres of state-of-the-art meeting spaces for events.